apache/cloudstack-documentation/source/developersguide/dev.rst

 #.
 Take the sorted Command String and run it through the HMAC SHA-1
-   hashing algorithm (most programming languages offer a utility method to do this) with the user’s Secret Key.
+   hashing algorithm (most programming languages offer a utility method to do this) with the User’s Secret Key.
 Base64 encode the resulting byte array in UTF-8 so that it can be safely transmitted via HTTP.
    The final string produced after Base64 encoding should be "Lxx1DM40AjcXU%2FcaiK8RAP0O1hU%3D".